Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 1. Introduction

-We produced a Guide to "Painless ETMA Preparation" for Students shortly after Pauline started marking M206.
+We produced a Guide to "Painless ETMA Preparation" for Students shortly after Pauline started electronic marking in the days of M206.
 It was regularly updated as we gained experience and we also obtained a lot of feedback from Students and , in particular, tips from other Tutors.
 A number of our hints were incorporated into the OU "Using the Electronic TMAs System - a student Guide to ETMAs" after the first year.
 As time went on it was extended to provide information on viewing the returned TMAs and some notes on how to avoid problems in submission.
 The guide also contained much of interest to tutors in preparing for marking and returning the ETMAs and it now seems appropriate to separate out the sections more appropriate to Tutors and to Students.
 That does not mean that there is no need for good communication and cooperation between Tutors and Students, it is crucial, and they need to see both sides of the task.
 With cooperation the system works very well.
-In the four years only one of my students has been unable to participate and one less than willing and also none withdrew from the ETMA pilot.
+In the ten years only one of my students has been unable to participate and that was in year one.

 2. Strengths and weaknesses